jrodriguezjr/beedoc/en-US/advantage/monitor.md

 # Live Monitor

 We talked about toolbox module before.
-It will listen `127.0.0.1:8088` by default when application is running.
+It will listen on `127.0.0.1:8088` by default when application is running.
 It can't be accessed from internet but you can visit it by other ways such as nginx proxy.

->>> For security reason it is recommend to block 8088 in firewall.
+>>> For security reasons it is recommend to block 8088 in firewall.

-Monitor is disabled by default.
+Please note, the Monitor is disabled by default.
 You can enabled it by:

 	beego.EnableAdmin = true

-Also you can change the port it listened:
+Also you can change the port it listens on:

 	beego.AdminHttpAddr = "localhost"
 	beego.AdminHttpPort = 8888

 Open browser and visit `http://localhost:8088/` you will see `Welcome to Admin Dashboard`.

-It's the first version now.
-We will keep on developing it.
+This tool is in it's first version now, however we intend to keep on developing it.

 ## Requests statistics

 Visit `http://localhost:8088/qps` you will see it: